 For the spring 2020 measure review cycle, the Standing Committee evaluated three measures undergoing maintenance review against NQF's standard evaluation criteria.
 The Committee recommended two measures for endorsement, and the Committee did not recommend one measure for endorsement.
-The measures recommended for endorsement are:
+The Consensus Standards Approval Committee (CSAC) upheld the Committee's recommendations.